Woman to honor late grandson at Twin Cities Marathon

-What do you think of when you hear “Children’s Hospitals and Clinics of Minnesota”?
+What do you think of when you hear “Children’s Minnesota”?
 To me, Children’s is a place that played a beautiful and integral part of my family’s life in March 2012.

 It was a Sunday I will never forget.
 I was having my lunch when the phone rang.
 My daughter, Katie, was calling to tell me news no one wants to hear.
 My 21-month-old grandson, Rowan, had gone into cardiac arrest.
 After 35 minutes of the paramedics trying to revive him, they got his heart beating, and he was on his way to North Memorial Medical Center.
 After frantically driving to pick up his twin brothers, Josh and Holden, we learned that Rowan had been transferred to Children’s.
 I knew immediately that no matter the outcome, he would receive the best care.